psturc/integreatly-operator/test-cases/tests/installation/a30-validate-installation-of-rhoam-addon-and-integration-with-ld.md

 ```

 6. Once the status is "completed", the installation is finished and you can go to another step
-7. Go to `Monitoring` section of your cluster in OCM UI
-   > Make sure no alerts are firing
+7. Log in to the cluster as kubeadmin, go to `Monitoring` and then to `Alerting` and confirm that no alerts are firing

 **Verify custom RHOAM CIDR range was applied correctly**